TREC-AToMiC/AToMiC/README.md

 text_id Q0 image_id relevance
 ```
 The default setting of the Qrels is for text-to-image retrieval task.
+Each row in the Qrel file stands for the relavant image--text pairs in the text and image collections.
-To faciliate the image-to-text retrieval task, you only need to swap the position of `text_id' and `image_id'.
+To faciliate the image-to-text retrieval task, you only need to swap the position of `text_id` and `image_id`.